coldbox-modules/relax/readme.md

 		APILocation = "modules.relax.models.resources",
 		// Default API to load, name of the directory inside of resources defaultAPI = "myapi",
+		// APIs to be excluded from display - may be a list or an array and items may include Regex exclude         = "",
-		// History stack size, the number of history items to track in the RelaxURL maxHistory = 10
+		// History stack size, the number of history items to retain in the Relaxer test tool maxHistory = 10
 	}
 };